X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs: X-TIME Architecture

-Machine learning algorithms usually do not require high-precision floating point operations for achieving good results~\cite{gupta_deep_2015}.
-However, as will be detailed in section \ref{evaluation} we found out that typically 8 bits precision, corresponding to 256 bins for each feature, is required for matching floating point (FP) accuracy inference of tree-based machine learning models.\\ While analog CAM circuits offer the possibility of mapping arbitrary ranges, memristor device reliability poses a challenge in supporting more than 16 levels or 4 bits~\cite{pedretti_tree-based_2021}.
-In the case of crossbar arrays of memristors mapping algebraic matrices, such as a neural network layer, multiple techniques have been proposed for overcoming limited device precision, for example by implementing bit slicing~\cite{shafiee_isaac_2016} in which with an $M$ levels memristor, $N=2^{2M}$ bits can be represented by connecting two devices on the same row.
-In crossbar arrays, it is also straightforward to arbitrarily adjust the input precision by applying binary pulses and performing SHIFT and ADD operations at the output~\cite{shafiee_isaac_2016}. \\ Unfortunately, such techniques do not apply to analog CAM arrays.
-The analog CAM encodes a \textit{unary} representation and by connecting two analog CAM cells on the same MAL to represent one macro-cell, it is only possible to double the number of levels (i.e. $2^{N_{bits}}$) rather than the number of bits.
-Thus given memristors with $M = 4$ bits, \textbf{16} analog CAM cells are needed for representing $N = 8$ bits, leading to an exponential overhead.
-Here, we propose a novel solution to increase the precision with the same base analog CAM cell circuit, which requires 2 analog CAM cells and 2 clock cycles for performing 8 bits search operation with $M = 4$ bits memristors.\\ To demonstrate, let us first take the case where the lower bound threshold $T_{L}$ is needed to be mapped and operated with $N=8$ bit of precision but we only have $M=4$ bits of precision in our analog CAM and memristor devices.
-The lower bound threshold can be sub-divided into its most significant bit representation $T_{LMSB}$ and least significant bit representation $T_{LLSB}$, each one made of $M$ bits, and written as $T_{L}=2^M T_{LMSB}+T_{LLSB}=16 T_{LMSB}+T_{LLSB}$.
+To demonstrate, let us first take the case where the lower bound threshold $T_{L}$ is needed to be mapped and operated with $N=8$ bit of precision but we only have $M=4$ bits of precision in our analog CAM and RRAMs devices.
+The lower bound threshold can be sub-divided into its most significant bit representation $T_{LMSB}$ and least significant bit representation $T_{LLSB}$, each one made of $M$ bits and written as $T_{L}=2^M T_{LMSB}+T_{LLSB}=16 T_{LMSB}+T_{LLSB}$.
 Each analog CAM cell computes the conditional operation $\textrm{MAL} = q\geq T_L$, where $q$ is the input query applied to the DL.
 We similarly divide the input $q$ into most and least significant representations $q_{MSB}$ and $q_{LSB}$, such that $q=2^M q_{MSB}+q_{LSB}=16 q_{MSB}+q_{LSB}$ and we can obtain the result of $\textrm{MAL}$ by computing

 or alternatively, rearranging the terms:

 Note that Eq. \ref{eq:double2} is more CAM-friendly since it is a conjunction of two terms that can be appended to the same MAL.
 The same calculation derives the upper bound $T_H$ conditions and with an AND operation between this and equation (\ref{eq:double2}), the full computation $\textrm{MAL} = T_L\leq q < T_H$ results in: